zacharyvoase/zmqc/README.md

 than separated by newlines, so that filenames with spaces in them are not considered two separate arguments by xargs.

+* * * *

+    echo "hello" | zmqc -c REQ 'tcp://127.0.0.1:4000'

+Send the string `hello` through a REQ socket connected to localhost on port 4000, print whatever you get back, and finish.
+In this way, REQ sockets can be used for a rudimentary form of RPC in shell scripts.

+* * * *

+    coproc zmqc -b REP 'tcp://*:4000'
+    tr -u '[a-z]' '[A-Z]' <&p >&p & echo "hello" | zmqc -c REQ 'tcp://127.0.0.1:4000'

+First, start a REP socket listening on port 4000.
+The `coproc` shell command runs this as a shell coprocess, which allows us to run the next line, tr.
+This will read its input from the REP socket's output, translate all lowercase characters to uppercase, and send them back to the REP socket's input.
+This, again, is run in the background.
+Finally, connect a REQ socket to that REP socket and send the string `hello` through it: you should just see the string `HELLO` printed on stdout.

 ## (Un)license